 The second stage of life cycle assessment, in which the environmental impacts of a process, product, or facility are determined.

-The process of determining the organizational costs and benefits of a proposed alternative.
+The process of understanding the complete effect of a particular change.